showell/meta-elm/publicity/Welcome.md

 This is still an early version, but here are the main data types that are targeted for support:

-- numbers and strings
+- bools, numbers, and strings
 - list, tuples, and dicts
 - functions and operators
 - records

 Essentially, MetaElm targets basic primitives inside of basic containers.
-(The one conspicuos omission here is custom types.
-They may be tricky; I just haven't thought hard about them yet.
-Everything else "has a plan".)
+(I didn't list custom types above, since they might be tricky, but I'm not ruling them out either.)

 In MetaElm (as in Elm), everything is an expression.
 But in MetaElm everything literally is in a type called `Expr`.